Galamrani/Simon-game/README.md

 # Simon Game

 ## Description
-This is a Simon game implemented using HTML, CSS, and JavaScript.
+Simon game implemented using HTML, CSS, and JavaScript.
 The game requires the player to remember and repeat a sequence of colors.

 ## Usage